Be inspired to build the life you want

 How much does mentoring cost?

-Accredited mentoring programs can be anywhere between $5,000 to upwards of $20,000 depending on what the program offers.
+Accredited mentoring programs can be anywhere between $5,000 to upwards of $20,000 over a 2-year period depending on what the program offers.

 As Therese puts in, you’re investing in you being around in 5 years time.